iankorf/MCB185-2023/README.md

 don't get all the way to Unit9?
 FFS journey, not destination.

 + Unit 0: Tools of the Trade
-+ Unit 1: Basic Unix, Basic Python
++ Unit 1: Basic Unix
-+ Unit 2: Loops and Conditionals
++ Unit 2: Basic Python
-+ Unit 3: More Loops and Conditionals
++ Unit 3: Practice, practice, practice
 + Unit 4: Lists
 + Unit 5: Functions
 + Unit 6: Files and Argparse